dereuromark/upgrade/README.md

 ## IMPORTANT NOTICE

-This tool is a split-off off the original CakePHP upgrade tool and provides additional fixers:
+This tool is an add-on to original CakePHP upgrade tool and provides additional fixers:
-- Templates
-- Url
+- Skeleton

-- Locale (fixing locale files)
-- Model to Table (making the model files to Table class files)
-- Fixture loading and casing
+The FileUpgrade tool also:
 - Custom (tons of custom fixes)

 Feel free to manually port those things back into the core one.